visual design - Featured Image

 Texture In Visual Design

-Textures are different from colors in that they are visual representations of something we feel with our sense of touch.
-They can be made in several different ways, including using colors and repeating shapes.
-Textures help with creating a 3D feel, and they also help create a more lifelike and immersive experience.
+Textures differ from colors because they represent something we feel with our sense of touch.
+They can be made in several ways, including using colors and repeating shapes.
+Textures help create a 3D feel and a more lifelike and immersive experience.

 texture in web design